How much time does content prep take you?

 - Change the audience by publishing pieces that were restricted to a niche audience in a more mass access channel.

-- Change the team working on your content by bringing in collaborators.
+- Change the authors working on your content by bringing in collaborators.

 Let’s look at each one in turn.